Overstock: Blockchain Initiatives And Narrowing Retail Segment Loss Support Positive Momentum

 Overstock is financially challenged with recurring losses but has some interesting developments representing upside catalysts for the stock.

-The company is set to distribute its first digital dividend in the form of a "security token" on its proprietary tZero cryptocurrency trading platform.
+The company is set to distribute its first digital dividend in the form of a Series A-1 Preferred Share that will trade on an alternative trading system.

 Overstock's retail business has presented improving metrics over the past year and could be benefiting from the current "stay-at-home" trends supporting e-commerce this quarter.